Oh My Girl: 2017–2018: Coloring Book, JinE's departure, Secret Garden, first sub-unit and Remember Me

-2019: Japanese debut, The Fifth Season, second Japanese album, Fall in Love and Queendom
+2019: Japanese debut, The Fifth Season and Queendom

 Oh My Girl started the year with their first Japan Debut Commemoration Live Tour, on January 4–6, 2019 in Fukuoka, Osaka and Tokyo.
 On January 9, the group released their debut Japanese album, as a whole group.
 Oh My Girl Japan Debut Album debuted at number 1 on the Oricon Daily Album Chart on January 8, 2019, selling 9,383 physical copies.
 The album charted at number 2 on Oricon Weekly Album Chart sold 15,910 units.
 It topped on Billboard Japan Top Albums Sales, which sold 20,041 units, and peaked at number 4 on Billboard Japan Hot Albums.

 On May 8, they released their first Korean studio album, The Fifth Season, alongside its lead single, "The Fifth Season (SSFWL)".

 On July 3, the group released their second Japanese album, Oh My Girl Japan 2nd Album.
 The album, Fall In Love a reissue of their first album, The Fifth Season, was released on August 5 along with the music video for the lead single "Bungee (Fall In Love)".

 In August 2019, it was confirmed that the group would be participating in Queendom.
 In the first round, they performed "Secret Garden" and finished in third place.
 Then in the second round the group covered "Destiny" by Lovelyz, finishing in first place, this cover was later released as a single on September 20, 2019.
 In the third round they performed a remix of their song "Twilight", finishing in first place again.
 This was also released as a single.
 On October 25, 2019, the group released a single titled "Guerilla" as a part of the Queendom Final Comeback.
 In the final episode, they finished 1st runner-up for the whole program.